ebruchez/ebruchez.github.io/_posts/2021-02-04-ibm-memory-typewriter.md

 The Golfballtypewritershop group was very helpful to get started.
 Through this group I was able to get a copy of the service and diagnostic manuals for this machine.
 They contain an incredible amount of very useful information.

 So what's special about it?
 Well, the IBM Memory Typewriter is essentially an [IBM Selectric](https://en.wikipedia.org/wiki/IBM_Selectric_typewriter) typewriter with an important addition: the ability to record text both in *solid-state memory* and on a built-in *magnetic tape*, and to play it back.
 In short, this was one of the first word-processing machines.
-This makes it all the more tempting to get this one to work.
+This makes it all the more tempting to get this machine to work!
 Here is an excerpt from the service manual.

 ![Introduction](/assets/posts/ibm-memory-typewriter/2x/memory-introduction.jpg){:standalone width="60%"}